TURKEY RED : 5 - CROFTENGEA PRINT WORKS / ALEXANDRIA WORKS

 ///singing.darts.bank Lade under Strone Road.

-As shown by the maps of 1860 and 1914 below, the initial Croftengea Print Worsk expanded and became the Alexandria Works; a large industrial establishment.
+As shown by the maps of 1860 and 1914 below, the initial Croftengea Print Works expanded and became the Alexandria Works; a large industrial establishment.
+To many though the name of Croftengea remained, certainly in its nickname of the Craft or the Croft.
 Some remnants of this works remain within the distillery premises.
-The INDIA COTTAGES, discussed separately, were part of the associated development.
-Much of that is now occupied by Loch Lomond Distillery.
+The INDIA COTTAGES, INDIA COTTAGES, INDIA STREET, ALEXANDRIA discussed separately, were part of the associated development outwith its boundaries.
+Much of that original Works is now occupied by Loch Lomond Distillery.

 This OS map from 1860 shows the cluster of buildings of the works.
 Although modified and increased over time, a few still remain.
 The lade is shown very close alongside the Leven and with a single inlet here, but the waterflow was supplemented by an extension from that of the works further upstream, namely the Levenfield Bleach and Print Works.